Regency Content

 Selecting Your Own Heir

-A peer of the realm could never at any time select who was to inherit the peerage.
+A peer of the realm could never at any time under any circumstances select who was to inherit the peerage.
 Titles were governed by primogeniture and only the king, or rather the House of Lords, had power to change that through a new creation, as it's called.
 Entailed property were not necessarily connected to the peerage although it was possible.
-The entailment specified who could inherit.
+The entailment specified who could inherit, usually oldest male offspring.
 The entailment could under specific circumstances be broken.
 A person could only select his heir if there was no entailment or for the unentailed part of his property.

 Annulment due to non-consummation